Vancouver Cruise Parking: Where to Park and Costs

 A lot of cruisers skip parking entirely because Vancouver's airport connection is so clean.
 Vancouver International (YVR) sits about a 30-minute train ride from downtown, and the Canada Line SkyTrain runs straight from the airport terminal to Waterfront station, a short walk from Canada Place.
 Fares run roughly $9 to $11 per person each way, which makes it one of the best transit-to-port deals anywhere.

-If you're traveling with heavy bags or a larger group, a taxi or rideshare from YVR to the terminal is straightforward and usually lands in the $35 to $55 range depending on traffic and time of day.
+If you're traveling with heavy bags or a larger group, a taxi or rideshare from YVR to the terminal is straightforward and usually lands in the $35 to $55 range, depending on traffic and time of day.
 Rideshare is widely available in Vancouver now, so you have options either way.
 Weigh the group size against the per-person train fare and pick what fits.

 One practical note on the Canada Line: it has luggage space, but rush-hour trains fill up.
 If your flight lands mid-afternoon on a weekday, you might stand for part of the ride.
 For most cruisers arriving the day before, that's a minor tradeoff for a fare that undercuts a week of downtown parking.